metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 # How to contribute

-Use this document to see how to contribute code or to prepare yourself to extend this firewall for your personal or corporate needs.
+This document provides details on how to contribute code or to prepare yourself to extend this firewall for your own needs.

 ## Table of Contents